QMSS-G5063-2022/Group_D_Changes_in_the_Video_Game_Landscape/README.md

 + The impact of Covid-19 on the video game landscape
 + Game related Twitter discourse following Covid-19

-We hope this website provides you with insight into the evolution of the video game industry!
+We hope this website provides you with insight into the evolution of the video game industry!!